hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/queries/2-create-query.md

 ------------------------
 The query fetches `todos` with a simple condition; `is_public` must be false.
 We sort the todos descending by its `created_at` time according to the schema.
 We specify which fields we need for the todos node.

-[Try](https://learn.hasura.io/graphql/graphiql) out this query now!

-Great!
 The query is now ready, let's integrate it with our react code.

 ```javascript